 Notes to the Consolidated Financial Statements

-Posti Group provides mail communications, logistics and financial accounting outsourcing services and operates in 11 countries.
+Posti Group provides postal and logistics services, e-commerce services and financial management outsourcing services and operates in 9 countries.
 The Group’s parent company, Posti Group Corporation, is domiciled in Helsinki, and its registered address is Postintaival 7 A, FI-00230 Helsinki.

 The consolidated financial statements are prepared at historical cost, with the exception of financial assets and liabilities measured at fair value through profit or loss and non-current assets held for sale and available-for-sale financial assets.
 The consolidated financial statements are presented in millions of euros.
 The figures are rounded and thus the sum total of individual figures may be different than the total presented.

 The consolidated financial statements include the accounts of the parent company, Posti Group Corporation, and those of all of its subsidiaries.
 Subsidiaries refer to companies over which the Parent company exercises control, directly or indirectly, arising from the Group being exposed to or having right to variable returns from the subsidiary and having the ability to affect those returns through its power over the subsidiary.